dapopescu/academic-kickstart/content/home/about.md

 # Biography

-I am a final year PhD student in Computer Science and a Marie Curie Early-Stage Researcher in the Systems Research Group at the University of Cambridge, Computer Laboratory, and my advisor is Dr. Andrew Moore.
-I am interested in data centre networking, network measurement and programmable data planes.
+I am a research associate in the Systems Research Group.
+I have recently completed my PhD in Computer Science in the Systems Research Group at the University of Cambridge, Computer Laboratory, Department of Computer Science and Technology.
+During my PhD I was a Marie Curie Early-Stage Researcher working in the EU-funded METRICS project.
 I studied for my undergraduate degree in Computer Science at the University Politehnica of Bucharest, Romania, where I graduated first of my class, and for my master degree in Computer Science at École Polytechnique Fédérale de Lausanne, Switzerland.

-I am a member of Churchill College.
+I am an alumna of Churchill College.
 I served as postgraduate representative and media chair on the women@CL committee for the academic years 2015-2016 and 2016-2017.
 I was awarded a Women Techmakers Scholarship by Google in 2017.